dougeby/IntuneDocs/intune/custom-settings-ios.md

 ---
 # required metadata

-title: Intune custom settings for iOS devicestitleSuffix: "Intune Azure preview"
+title: Intune custom settings for iOS devicestitleSuffix: "Intune on Azure"
 titleSuffix: Intune Azure preview
-description: "Intune Azure preview: Learn the settings you can use in an iOS custom profile."
+description: Learn the settings you can use in an iOS custom profile."
 keywords:
 author: robstackmsft
 ms.author: robstack